phoenixframework/phoenix/docs/bonus_guides/mix_tasks.md

-mix phx.gen.presence   # Generates a Presence tracker mix phx.gen.schema     # Generates an Ecto schema and migration file mix phx.gen.secret     # Generates a secret mix phx.routes         # Prints all routes mix phx.server         # Starts applications and their servers
+mix phx.gen.presence   # Generates a Presence tracker mix phx.gen.schema     # Generates an Ecto schema and migration file mix phx.gen.secret     # Generates a secret mix phx.new            # Creates a new Phoenix v1.3.0 application mix phx.new.ecto       # Creates a new Ecto project within an umbrella project mix phx.new.web        # Creates a new Phoenix web project within an umbrella project mix phx.routes         # Prints all routes mix phx.server         # Starts applications and their servers
 ```